Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-o2GDy5QKSfQ.md

 # [March 23rd, 2021 Livestream](../2021-03-23.md)
 ## Q&A: Will there ever be Farming in the game?
 https://www.youtube.com/watch?v=o2GDy5QKSfQ
-This question was possibly duplicated with a more recent answer: [August 3rd, 2021 Livestream Q&A: Are there any plans to add Farming food to the game?](./yt-hv9v539zaa8.md) [https://www.youtube.com/watch?v=hv9v539zaa8](https://www.youtube.com/watch?v=hv9v539zaa8)
+This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: Farming in the game?](./yt-nwkc5YeXylk.md) [https://www.youtube.com/watch?v=nwkc5YeXylk](https://www.youtube.com/watch?v=nwkc5YeXylk)

 ### Topics